garyaj/webTech-SiteSuite-course/README.md

 -   Perl for web server side processing
+    -   Objectives: to impart a rudimentary knowledge the Perl scripting language; to explain and demonstrate a simpler Perl CGI script handler.
+    -   Process: Lecture with slides; demonstration; student explores the effects of changes on a simple Perl CGI script.
+    -   Outcome: Student can write a simple Perl script to solve an arithmetical problem; student can create and deploy a simple Perl CGI script for processing a web form.

     -   Introduction to Perl syntax
         - A whirlwind tour of Perl
     -   Data types: scalar, array, hash